Parvaneh-Aliniya/pectoral_muscle_groundtruth_segmentation/README.md

-# Pectoral Muscle Ground Truth Segmentation
+# Pectoral Muscle Groundtruth Segmentation

 **Official repository for the pectoral muscle annotations from the following papers:**